-- A. There shall be no restraint, interference with or coercion against any bargaining unit member in the exercise of their rights under 5 USC Chapter 71. - B. The Employer and the Union shall annually inform bargaining unit employees of their rights under 5 USC 7114(a)(2)(B), including but not limited to posting a notice on the official bulletin boards. - C. Pursuant to 5 USC 71, employees have the right to participate in picketing against the Employer or any other organization, when such picketing does not interfere with agency operations. - D. This agreement shall not prevent any employee, regardless of Union membership, from bringing any matter of personal concern to the attention of appropriate officials in accordance with applicable laws, regulations, or Agency policies, or from choosing his or her own representative in a statutory appeal action. - E. Nothing in this agreement shall cancel or annul any employee right or require an employee to become or to remain a member of a labor organization except pursuant to a voluntary, written authorization by a member for the payment of dues through payroll deductions. - F. An employee shall not be disciplined or otherwise discriminated against because he or

-- she has filed a complaint or given testimony under the Civil Service Reform Act, the Negotiated Grievance Procedure, or any other procedure available to redress complaints. - G. The parties agree that, to the extent possible, instructions, directives and orders communicated to employees by Management officials should be reasonably consistent.
+- A. There shall be no restraint, interference with or coercion against any bargaining unit member in the exercise of their rights under 5 USC Chapter 71. - B. The Employer and the Union shall annually inform bargaining unit employees of their rights under 5 USC 7114(a)(2)(B). - C. Pursuant to 5 USC 7116, employees have the right to participate in picketing against the Employer or any other organization, when such picketing does not interfere with Agency operations. - D. This Agreement shall not prevent any employee, regardless of Union membership, from bringing any matter of personal concern to the attention of appropriate officials in accordance with applicable laws, regulations, or Agency policies, or from choosing his or her own representative in a statutory appeal action. - E. Nothing in this Agreement shall cancel or annul any employee right or require an employee to become or to remain a member of a labor organization except pursuant to a voluntary, written authorization by a member for the payment of dues through payroll deductions. - F. An employee shall not be disciplined or otherwise discriminated against because he or she has filed a complaint or given testimony under the Civil Service Reform Act, the Negotiated Grievance Procedure, or any other procedure available to redress complaints. - G. The Parties agree that, to the extent possible, instructions, directives and orders communicated to employees by Management officials should be reasonably consistent.
 An Employee who does not understand an instruction, directive or order has the right to request clarification of that communication.
-To the extent possible, a supervisor's instruction, directive or order must be complied with once given, whether or not the employee believes those instructions to be consistent, fair or reasonable.
-An employee who concludes that a supervisor's instruction, directive or order is not consistent, fair or reasonable has the right to pursue his or her dissatisfaction through the Negotiated Grievance Procedure.
+To the extent possible, a supervisor's instruction, directive or order must be complied with once given, whether or not the employee believes those instructions to be consistent, fair or reasonable, unless compliance poses an imminent risk of death or serious bodily harm coupled with a reasonable belief that there is insufficient time to seek effective redress through normal hazard reporting and abatement procedures.
+An employee who concludes that a supervisor's instruction, directive or order is not consistent, fair, reasonable, or is unsafe has the right to pursue his or her dissatisfaction through the Negotiated Grievance Procedure.